Natalia Bukowiecka

 Natalia Bukowiecka (born 17 January 1998) is a Polish sprinter who specialises in the 400 metres.
 She is a three-time Olympic Games medallist and won the gold medal in the mixed 4 × 400 metres relay and the silver medal in the 4 × 400 metres relay at the 2020 Summer Olympics, and the bronze medal in the 400 metres at the 2024 Summer Olympics.

-Bukowiecka is also a World Championships silver medallist, European Championships gold and silver medallist and European Games silver medallist in the 400 metres, and a World Indoor Championships silver and bronze medallist, two-time World Relays silver medallist, European Championships gold and silver medallist and European Indoors Championships bronze medallist in the 4 × 400 metres relay.
+Bukowiecka is also a World Championships silver medallist, European Championships gold and two-time silver medallist and European Games silver medallist in the 400 metres, and a World Indoor Championships silver and bronze medallist, two-time World Relays silver medallist, European Championships gold and silver medallist and European Indoors Championships bronze medallist in the 4 × 400 metres relay.
 Bukowiecka holds the Polish national record in the 300 m and 400 m both outdoors and indoors, and the 4 × 400 m relay and mixed 4 × 400 m relay outdoors.